 Working from home does bring a certain amount of stress into your life- I won’t lie.
-When you’re balancing family with work and attempting to divide the boundary lines of each, trying to keep up with the housework and kids, and keep up with clients…yes my mompreneur friend- being a wahm does come with its share of stressors.
+When you’re balancing family with work and attempting to divide the boundary lines of each, trying to keep up with the housework and kids and keep up with clients…yes my mompreneur friend- being a WAHM (work-at-home-mom) does come with its share of stressors.

 In order to keep ourselves sane (to some degree) and actually continue enjoying our lives, we must learn to recognize stress factors the moment we see them in our lives.

 If you can barely lift your head out of bed in the morning or you just can’t seem to ramp up and get moving past lunchtime, your energy, my friend, is way low.

 Some things you can do to increase your energy levels are obvious: like eating healthier, taking vitamins, and getting more sleep.
 This leads me to the next symptom of stress:

 If you’re not getting to sleep at night and you find yourself burning the midnight oil more often than not, you might be experiencing a significant lack of sleep due to insomnia.

 Of course, if you’ve got little ones underfoot and the baby’s keeping you awake at night, you could easily develop insomnia as well, but if you’re just having a really difficult time getting to sleep on a regular basis, I would go see my doctor and get some advice about what to do.